423 – 431 West Superior Street | Architect: Traphagen & Fitzpatrick | Built: 1891 | Lost: 1966

 In the 1890s only Chicago’s famed Auditorium had a stage that rivaled the Lyceum’s, which measured fifty-six feet wide and forty-five feet deep; the opening of its proscenium was forty feet wide and forty feet high.
 The Chicago firm of Sosman and Landis hand-painted thirty backdrops for a variety of sets, from pastoral scenes to palaces and prisons.
 Its drop curtain, decorated with “an oriental scene,” was made of fireproof asbestos.
 Some of the productions were extravagant.
 In 1903 Ben Hur played at the theater, with a cast of 350 and a chariot race featuring eight horses racing on stage.
 The Lyceum’s was reported to be the first stage in the U.S. on which Charlie Chaplin performed, but that is not true.
 He did perform at Duluth’s Empress in 1911.

 After the Temple Opera House burned in 1896, the Lyceum became Duluth’s only grand theater.
 Miller sold his interest in the building a year later.
 By 1915 the five-year-old Orpheum Theatre was drawing patrons away from the Lyceum, as were other forms of entertainment.
-By the 1920s the Lyceum began showing movies in order to keep the auditorium financially afloat.
+In 1921 a 15-month, $300,000 restoration was completed and the Lyceum was outfitted with a movie projector and screen.
 The building’s spectacular entrance arches were removed and replaced with store fronts and a marquee.
+The bronze lions were donated to the Duluth Zoo in Fairmount Park in the 1920s.
 By 1960 the Lyceum was in such disrepair it was referred to as the “Rat’s Palladium.”
 In February of 1966, it was razed as part of Duluth’s Gateway Urban Renewal Project.
-The stone lions were given to the Duluth Zoo and the theatrical masks to the Duluth Playhouse at the St Louis County Heritage and Arts Center.
+The theatrical masks were salvaged and eventually were placed at the entrance to the Duluth Playhouse at the St Louis County Heritage and Arts Center.

 The Lyceum was replaced by a building for KDHL-TV and a parking lot.
 KDLH abandoned the building in 2005 when it merged with KBJR-TV.
 In 2015 the TV studio was demolished to make room for the Maurice’s headquarters building, completed in 2016.